karenpayneoregon/ef-core-6-tips/SortByColumnNameApp/readme.md

-﻿# Tip: How to order by a Navigation property dynamically
+﻿# EF Core: How to order by a Navigation property dynamically

 In this article, learn how to perform order by using Entity Framework Core where order by are dynamic on navigation properties.